-Note: In addition to the degree programs, pilot certificate programs are available through the College of Business and Management's Burton D. Morgan School of Aeronautics; FLDOE Teacher Recertification for Exceptional Student Education is available through the Donald E. and Helen L. Ross College of Education; graduate certificate is available in Digital Media through the Eugene M. and Christine E. Lynn College of International Communication; and the Professional Performance Certificate is available through the Conservatory of Music.
+Note: In addition to the degree programs, pilot certificate programs are available through the Burton D. Morgan College of Aeronautics; FLDOE Teacher Recertification for Exceptional Student Education is available through the Donald E. and Helen L. Ross College of Education; graduate certificate is available in Digital Media through the Eugene M. and Christine E. Lynn College of International Communication; and the Professional Performance Certificate is available through the Conservatory of Music.